Sport in Venezuela: Golf

 Jhonattan Vegas is Venezuela's most famous golfer, he was born in Maturin, Venezuela.
 He played college golf at the University of Texas.

 Vegas turned professional in 2008 and started playing the Nationwide tour in 2009.

 Vegas represented Venezuela in the 2009 Omega Mission Hills World Cup with Alfredo Adrian.
 They finished tied for twelfth place.
 Vegas won his first Nationwide Tour event in 2010 at the Preferred Health Systems Wichita Open.
 He finished the season seventh on the money list and earned his 2011 PGA Tour card, the first Venezuelan to do so.

-In 2011, Vegas, competing as Johnny Vegas, won the Bob Hope Classic in La Quinta, California, and a week later finished tied for third in the Farmers Insurance Open at the Torrey Pines Golf Course, a municipal public golf course in San Diego.
+In 2011, Vegas, competing as Johnny Vegas, won the Bob Hope Classic in La Quinta, California, and a week later finished tied for third in the Farmers Insurance Open at Torrey Pines Golf Course, a municipal public golf course in San Diego.
 He was also Venezuela's representative in golf for the 2016 Summer Olympics.
 On 30 July 2017 Vegas successfully defended his title at the RBC Canadian Open for his third PGA Tour win.
 His play earned him another place in history at the 2017 Presidents Cup as the first Venezuelan to compete in the event.

 The sport has come under criticism from, and courses have been closed by, President Hugo Chávez.
 "Several years ago, Chávez closed three courses in the Vegas family's home state, Monagas.
 All were essentially clubs for workers in the nation's wealthy oil industry.
 Vegas's father, Carlos, who at one time worked as a caddie and later became a food concessionaire to two of the clubs, decided his son would have to leave Venezuela if he were to pursue golf seriously.